Film Language 2

 Prerequisites and co-requisites

-Not just what is it about but HOW is it about?
+This course aims to teach students not just what is it about but HOW is it about.
+The course covers following topics:

-– story and literary screenplay – alongside literary work, developing the director’s concept of a text
+-the process of visualisation, story and literary screenplay, alongside literary work, developing the director’s concept of a text

-Subjective perspective versus objective perspective – determining the basic viewpoint of the narrative.
-Who is looking?
-Why?
+-subjective perspective versus objective perspective – determining the basic viewpoint of the narrative.

 Recommended or required reading